Tort liability for contract breach: French Supreme Court sets limits

 Frequently Asked Questions

-Why did the French Supreme Court impose this new limit on third-party claims?
+Why did the French Supreme Court introduce a new limit in its ruling of 3 July 2024?

 Companies—especially IT service providers, logistics firms, and transport operators—face claims from third parties such as subsidiaries, end clients, or insurers.
 These claims can exceed what the contracting party would be entitled in case of breach.
 This ruling allows businesses to limit liability toward both contracting parties and third parties.